-A primer on finding the right collagen for your research.
+A primer on finding the right collagen for your 3D bioprinting workflows.

 Being the most abundant protein in mammals has earned collagen a special status in tissue engineering labs.
-But recent global supply chain disruptions have made finding a reliable supplier a truly Herculean race against time.
-Thankfully, Advanced BioMatrix and CELLINK offer over 30 collagen I products, and our well-oiled pipeline is optimized to minimize disruptions to your research.
-Here’s a quick cheat sheet on the essentials of collagen hydrogels and where to find more resources.
+But recent global supply chain disruptions have made finding a reliable supplier to ensure consistent results a truly Herculean race against time.
+Thankfully, Advanced BioMatrix and CELLINK offer over 30 collagen I products, and our well-oiled pipeline is well poised to minimize disruptions to research that calls for bioengineering with collagen.
+Here’s a quick cheat sheet on the essentials of bioprinting with this hydrogel and where to find more resources.

 With 28 collagens having been identified in vertebrates, finding the right collagen for your research might feel as daunting as choosing one bag in the entire grocery aisle dedicated to potato chips.
 Advanced BioMatrix and CELLINK sell more than 30 collagen I products, making us the world’s largest supplier of collagen I. We also offer types II, III and IV.
 Here’s a breakdown of the tissue engineering applications for all four.

 |Type I Collagen||All tissues and organs||Bovine, rat, human||Solution, powder, sponge, EZ Gel, lyophilized, UV crosslinkable (over 30 products)|

 |Type II Collagen||Cartilage, vitreous humor of the eye||Bovine||Sterile solution|